1RB/Project-RXY/README.md

 - Graph search: rxy includes algorithms for traversing graph data structures in order to find solutions to problems.

 ## Installation
-To install rxy, clone the repository and run :
+To install rxy, clone the repository and run `npm install`: